ledongthuc/ledongthuc.github.io/content/posts/retry_strategies.md

 # Retry Strategies

-With the development of microservices, software as a service and cloud nowadays, network communication is the most important part of software development.
-It creates more network problems while developing the system.
+With the development of microservices, software as a service and cloud nowadays, network communication between components or services is the most important part of software development.
+But more network communications, we faced more network problems while developing the system.

-Retry is one of the solutions to handle network problems.
-But how we retry is the next question.
+Retry is one of the solutions to handle these problems.
+If system got an fails action, system can do it again.
+There is the main idea of any retry strategy.

 Let's take a look at common retry strategies and their benefits when applying them.

 ![backoff strategies](https://thuc.space/images/retry_strategies/social.png)